asyade/JS-Minecraft-Map-Viewer-Thrax/readme.md

 It's not minecraft for the web browser.
 # Other Info
 * Only loads region files in the Anvil format (Minecraft 1.2).
-* Some textures are not implemented, such as sand, sandstone, brick, etc.
+* Some textures are not implemented.
-* Texture IDs are not implemented.
+* Some Texture IDs are not implemented.
-* It's very slow (no web workers used, but may consider using them in the future).
 * Some chunks may not be rendered on first load.
 Just move around and they should appear.